git/git.github.io/SoC-2014-Org-Application.md

 large) can pick up the slack.
 We try to keep the "bus factor" low for regular development, and we should do it for mentors, too.

-### What steps will you take to encourage students to interact with your project's community before, during and after the program?
+## What steps will you take to encourage students to interact with your project's community before, and during the program?

 Students will be required to join the main development mailiing list and post their patches for discussion.
 All current contributors already do